persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-04-27-python-django-starter-two.md

 <a href="https://django-starter-two.vercel.app/" target="_blank" title="Django Web App at Vercel">Try the demo...</a>

+Django is using the architectural pattern Model-View-Template (MVT) which is a derivation of the pattern Model View Control (MVC)

 A Django Web App using MySQL for the Admin Backend ready for serving static files from Vercel

-A simple Blog demonstrates how to use Models ( CRUD ) by the Django Admin and display the Posts by the Frontend
+A simple Blog demonstrates how to use Models (CRUD) by the Django Admin and display the Posts by the Frontend

 CI / CD by VS Code + GitHub + Vercel Cloud - secured by HTTPS